 Depending on what you want, you should go for relics which give ranks in

-for defense (
+for defense and

-for offense.
 Because of how powerful trait effects are compared to weapon item level for us, once you hit 110 its better to focus on finding these traits rather than upgrade item level.

 At first, you will only be able to put two kinds of relics into Fu Zan, a Life relic and a Storm relic.
 However, once you complete the Monk Class Hall campaign you will unlock your third relic slot, which is for Iron relics.
 For more information, check out

 Wowhead's Class Hall Campaigns